Parenting: What’s Different Today? - Mosaic

 When They Want to Quit an Activity You Signed Them Up For

-• Traditional Response: We’re not quitters in this family! or I can’t get a refund.
+• Traditional Response: We’re not quitters!
 Stick it out.

-• Growth-Centered Response: It seems like your heart isn’t in it anymore.
+• Growth-Centered Response: It seems like your heart isn’t in it.
 What would make this experience better for you?

 When They Haven’t Learned to Tie Their Shoes Yet